etflores1/dsc180a-prism-data/README.md

 - All work executed on UCSD Datahub and local laptop.
 - Transformer models require more memory and runtime.
-- HistGradientBoostingClassifier provides the strongest classical baseline.
+- Logistic Regression provides the strongest classical baseline.